community-led-design/kit/src/resources/synthesizing-co-design-outcomes.md

 2. **Add in supporting information**.
 This can include:

    * Notes to explain why someone is requesting this specific change
-   * What aspect of the design it's referring to (eg. a specific page on a site, a specific point in the process of accessing a service, etc)
+   * What aspect of the design the change applies to (eg. a specific page on a site, a specific point in the process of accessing a service, etc)
    * What type of change it is (eg. new feature, usability, language, etc)
 3. **Decide how to prioritize your changes**.
 This can include value, effort, or something else.
 Make sure your team agrees on these things.
 Put each of these factors in its own column.
 4. **Prioritize together with your team**.
 Go through all of the feedback and changes, and prioritize them together.
 By the end of this process you should have a list of feedback and changes, prioritized and ready for your team to implement.